AHA Scientific Statement on Telemedicine Contains Useful Telestroke Guidelines

 The American Heart/Stroke Association has released a Scientific Statement on Telemedicine, a set of helpful telestroke guidelines that provide suggestions for technology, process, patient and provider satisfaction – plus other valuable topics.
 This document was drafted by a panel internationally-recognized stroke experts, two of which are co-founders of REACH Health.

-While the AHA Telestroke Guidelines cover a wide variety of topics, one key theme runs throughout the document: an emphatic endorsement for collecting many stroke-related metrics.
+While the AHA Telestroke Guidelines cover a wide variety of topics, one key theme runs throughout the document: an emphatic endorsement for collecting many stroke-related metrics in order to help telestroke achieve equivalence with in-person care and possibly improve stroke care through application of this technology.
 The authors highlight the value of collecting and analyzing data on stroke quality measures, noting that it “often leads to a steady improvement in the quality of stroke care. “ The collection of stroke data, according to the telestroke guidelines authors, is a responsibility of every hospital in a telestroke network.
 We couldn’t agree more enthusiastically with the authors; we consistently observe our customers succeed when they take a collaborative approach to stroke diagnosis and treatment.

 Our Customers Have Already Validated the Effectiveness of AHA Telestroke Guidelines

 We emphatically support the approach articulated by the AHA Scientific Statement on Telemedicine because we have seen our customers leverage clinical data to improve stroke care – and their telemedicine programs.
 The Scientific Statement makes a strong case for diligent measurement of process and outcomes.
 Chief among them are: 1) the documentation of all stages of the telestroke assessment process, including exams, labs, images, etc.; 2) and the measurement of how much time is consumed by each stage in this process.